FairwindsOps/lambda-kube-aws-rtsync/README.md

 > nodes per cluster.
 AWS support will sometimes raise the limit to 100, but performance limitations mean they are unlikely
 > to raise it further.

 Of concern here is the limitation that only one route table can be tagged `KubernetesCluster`.
 Tagging multiple route tables will actually prevent Kubernetes from modifying any routes.
+[Here](https://github.com/kubernetes/kubernetes/blob/1854bdcb0cc4c31eb9cf8db7b87a893f6209ed2e/pkg/cloudprovider/providers/aws/aws_routes.go#L28-L48) is a link to the bit of code which selects the route table to update.
 With only a single functioning route table, you are forced to associate _all_ subnets (regardless of AZ) with that particular route table.
 Thus, you are forcing all subnets, in all Availability Zones to use a single NAT Gateway in an AZ they may or may not belong to.
 This creates a single point of failure and network latency on outbound calls.

 **tl;dr**: